harvard-library/aspace-import-excel/user_documentation/archival_objects_instructions.md

 ### <a name="subject">Subjects</a>

 As with <a href="#agent">Agents</a>, you may associate Subjects with the Archival Object.
 You may associate up to two Subject records.
 If you know the Record ID, you may use that instead of the **term**, **type**, and **source** in a manner similar to the way that Agent specifications are made, with the same database lookup and handling done there.
 Again, if you want the ingest to look up the **term** in the database, you must use the entire Subject header, including any punctuation or capitalization.

+If you enter the subject header string *without* the ID, the ingester will try to do an **exact match** against the header; if it finds more than one match (for example, if the database contains two subjects with identical headers, but different sources):

+  * The ingester will create a **new** agent (with publish=false) containing the header with ' DISAMBIGUATE ME!' appended to it.
+For example, given a subject with a header of 'Black Lives Matter', a new subject  would be created with the header  'Black Lives Matter DISAMBIGUATE ME!'.
+  * After ingest, you can  use the *merge* functionality to resolve the ambiguities.*

 Column | Value | Default | Comment
 -------|-------|---------|---------